manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 In one lower bound we prove:

-* It is impossible to get both consistency and availability for a system with two servers that can be partitioned (via an adversary controlling one server failure and partial synchrony).
+* Impossible to get both safety and liveness (aka, consistency and availability) for a system with two servers that can be partitioned (via an adversary controlling one server failure and partial synchrony).

 This impossibility has two implications: